-Our beautiful variety of trendy clothing, including leather jackets and jackets, streetwear t-shirts, sweatshirts for men or women and some limited edition hip-hop style urban wear t-shirts, you will necessarily find a garment to your style in our online clothing store IONIQ SHOP .
+With a nice variety of trendy clothing, including leather jackets and jackets, streetwear t-shirts, men's or women's sweatshirts and some limited edition hip-hop style urban wear t-shirts, you're bound to find something to wear. your taste in our online clothing store IONIQ SHOP .

-No matter the temperature, our reflective puffer jackets or classic smock-style jackets will keep you feeling comfortably warm without compromising on day-to-night appearance.
+No matter the temperature, our reflective puffer jackets or classic parka-style jackets will keep you comfortably warm without compromising on day-to-night appearance.

-We have models for every season , including denim or light spandex streetwear for the hot summer seasons and fur coats or windbreakers for the cold winter seasons.
+We have models for every season , including streetwear clothing in denim or light jersey for the hot summer seasons and waterproof or windproof coats for the cold winter seasons.

-With a wide choice of faux and skinny pants for men and women with or without patterns to add to your wardrobe, complete the streetwear style by choosing a pair of contrasting sneakers with an unusual pair of khaki socks according to your current mood.
+With a large choice of faux leather and cargo pants for men and women with or without patterns to add to your wardrobe, complete the streetwear style by choosing a pair of sneakers to match with a pair of camouflage print socks according to your current mood.

-French or American music stars like Justin Bieber, Billie Eilish, Pharrell Williams, Chris Brown, Vald, Naza, are fans of the streetwear fashion of the moment.
+French or American music celebrities like Justin Bieber, Billie Eilish, Pharrell Williams, Chris Brown, Vald, Naza are fans of the streetwear fashion of the moment.

-Get inspired by their looks and the latest collections in our Comfortable Clothing Boutique to prepare a collection of trendy outfits by proudly wearing what you love and asserting your hipster or other personality.
+Take inspiration from their looks and the latest collections in our Casual Clothing Boutique to prepare a collection of stylish outfits by proudly wearing what you love and asserting your rock or other personality.

-It is fair to admit that streetwear has conquered the whole world.
-It's a global phenomenon that spans fashion and all veins of popular culture.
-Despite its popularity, it is by no means a new trend.
+It's fair to say that streetwear has taken over the planet.
+It is a global phenomenon that extends to fashion and all layers of popular culture.
+Despite its notoriety, it is by no means a new trend.
 Streetwear has a 50-year history, rich in cultural icons.
-He was born and raised in California among surfers and skateboarders.
-Basically, the styles were made to withstand the skatepark, easy-to-wear denim items, heavy cottons and loose fits for girls or boys.
+He was born and raised in California with surfers and skateboarders.
+Basically, the styles were made to withstand the skatepark, easy-to-wear denim pieces, heavy cottons and loose fits for girls or boys.

 Streetwear owes much of its heritage to the USA .
-In the mid-1980s, around the time sneaker culture in New York was in its infancy, streetwear was gaining fame on the West Coast thanks to talented surfboard designers and shapers.
-These kids with a penchant for punk and new wave-inspired graphics, have also taken inspiration from well-known artists to sign their works in a style reminiscent of handmade graffiti .
-With this impetus, streetwear began to put its signature stamp on boards and also on a series of graphic t-shirts that would go on to form the beginnings of the streetwear brand.
+In the mid-'80s, around the time New York City sneaker culture was in its infancy, streetwear was gaining fame on the West Coast thanks to talented surfboard designers and shapers.
+These kids with a penchant for punk and new wave-inspired graphics, have also taken inspiration from well-known artists to sign their works in a way reminiscent of handmade graffiti .
+With this enthusiasm, streetwear began to put its mark on boards and also on a series of graphic t-shirts that would go on to form the beginnings of the streetwear brand.

 After its popularity in California, the streetwear style spread to the West Coast where it became a mainstay of skate and hip-hop in New York.
 Early streetwear brands drew inspiration from counterculture tribes and their do-it-yourself aesthetic.
-Punk, heavy metal, and hip-hop have all represented themselves in casual styles.
-Hip-hop fashion was crucial to the evolution of streetwear, with established sportswear brands like Kangol and Adidas wanting to keep up with the explosive hip-hop revolution of the 80s .
+Punk, heavy metal, and hip-hop have all been embodied in casual styles.
+Hip-hop fashion was instrumental in the evolution of streetwear, with legacy sportswear brands like Kangol and Adidas wanting to tie in with the explosive hip-hop revolution of the 80s .
 From the mid-1980s, sportswear and streetwear became synonymous.
 American professional sports franchises have had a great impact on global clothing style.
-Los Angeles Raiders and Chicago Bulls caps and jackets have been seen on sportswear and in music videos, not only as favorite team markers, but also as fashion statements.
+Los Angeles Raiders and Chicago Bulls caps and jackets have been worn on sportspeople and in music videos, not only as favorite team markers, but also as fashion statements.

-The 80s aesthetic was heavy in sportswear type.
+The 80s aesthetic was heavy when it came to sportswear.
 The cool kids wore tracksuits and jumpsuits, classics from Reebok, Converse, Diadora Maverick's and the new Adidas Pro Shells.
-Basketball players have attained a status of gods and thus have seen the development of basketball-inspired sportswear.
+Basketball players achieved god-like status and thus saw the rise of basketball-inspired sportswear.

-Michael Jordan , the most famous sportsman of the time, fueled the success of Nike's Air Jordans, which were invented in 1984 .
-Sneakers remain a staple, and major partnerships over the years have cemented Jordans as the holy grail of footwear.
+Michael Jordan , the most famous player of the era, fueled the success of Nike's Air Jordans, which were invented in 1984 .
+Sneakers remain a staple, and major collaborations over the years have cemented the Jordans as the holy grail of basketball.

-Artists and musical idols of the 80s were names like Grandmaster Flash, Run DMC, the Beastie Boys and, in 1987, NWA A generation of hip-hop heads was born, each eager to emulate the outfits of their chosen hero .
+THE 80s rappers and musical icons were benchmarks like Grandmaster Flash, Run DMC, the Beastie Boys and, in 1987, NWA A generation of hip-hop heads was born, each eager to emulate the clothes of their chosen hero.
 The style was oversized tees, designer tracksuits and bomber jackets.
-Accessorizing was a must, Kangol hats like LL Cool J's, heavy gold chains and bold lace-up sneakers hip hop style.
+Accessorizing was heavy, Kangol hats like LL Cool J's, heavy gold chains and hip hop-style wide lace-up sneakers.

-The opulence of the 90s stands in stark contrast to the sportswear of the 80s.
-Biggie, Tupac and Mace marked this era and much of their lifestyle marked the streetwear trends that still dominate today.
-Timberland boots, denim, high-end sportswear, plaid blazers and pocket jackets were everywhere.
-Brands such as Champion, Wu-Wear and Avirex made sportswear to be seen.
-High-end brands were beginning to see the power of hip-hop icons and to appeal to this new clientele.
-Brands such as Guess, Versace, Moschino and Calvin Klein paved the way for high-end, fashion-oriented denim .
+the exuberance of the 90s stands in stark contrast to the sportswear of the 80s.
+Biggie, Tupac and Mace defined that era and much of their attitude charted the streetwear trends that still dominate today.
+Timberland boots, denim, high-end sportswear, plaid flannel and pocket jackets were ubiquitous.
+Brands such as Champion, Wu-Wear and Avirex made activewear to be seen.
+High-end brands were beginning to recognize the power of hip-hop idols and to take an interest in this new clientele.
+Brands like Guess, Versace, Moschino and Calvin Klein paved the way for high-end, fashion-oriented denim .

-The once modest aesthetic has managed to find its way into the upper echelons of fashion.
+The once modest style has managed to find its way into the upper echelons of fashion.
 The seismic shift in our everyday attire is part of how a small movement in skate fashion has taken over the world .
-Everyday and work wear has become infinitely more casual, with sneakers and jeans now acceptable for almost any event.
+Everyday and work wear has become much more casual, with sneakers and jeans now acceptable for almost any event.

-Luxury brands have certainly embraced streetwear.
-From Balenciaga to Fendi, current collections are full of pieces that are more reminiscent of skatewear and early hip-hop than haute couture.
-Streetwear allows its wearer to combine high and low fashion in a style that he quickly recognizes.
-Featurings have propelled brands and celebrities .
-Today, the longer the item is unavailable, the greater the demand.
-It's not amazing to see hundreds of t-shirts lined up outside a Balenciaga store on sale day, and their resale value can skyrocket in no time.
-The so-called "weight" of a brand is part of the charm it exerts on many individuals.
-The basic emblem of a brand is the new way to show its belonging to a tribe.
-There is no longer a border between men's fashion and women's fashion because the unisex clothing style has taken over
+Luxury brands have fully embraced streetwear.
+From Balenciaga to Fendi, current collections are full of pieces that are more reminiscent of skate clothes and the beginnings of hip-hop than haute couture.
+Streetwear allows its wearer to blend high and low fashion into a look they quickly recognize.
+Collaborations have screened brands and celebrities .
+Today, the more the item is out of stock, the greater the demand.
+It's not unusual to see hundreds of t-shirts lined up outside a Balenciaga store on sale day, and their resale value can skyrocket in an instant.
+The so-called "weight" of a brand is part of the attraction it has on many individuals.
+The basic motto of a brand is the new habit of showing one's belonging to a tribe.
+Today there is no longer any difference between men's fashion and women's fashion because the unisex clothing look has taken over.

-As in many movements, there is a cult of secrecy in a significant part of the streetwear world.
-Exclusivity and access to limited-edition items, the uncontrollable excitement caused by rarity, all commonly drive collectors into hysteria .
+As with many changes, there is a cult of secrecy in a significant part of the streetwear world.
+Exclusivity and access to limited edition clothing, the uncontrollable excitement caused by scarcity, all this frequently drives fashionistas into hysteria .

-For a once- humble style, created on the beaches of California , cultivated in New York 's hip-hop and skate scenes, then embraced around the world, streetwear is here to stay!
+For a once humble style, invented on the beaches of California , adopted in the hip-hop and skate scenes of New York City , and then endorsed by the world, streetwear is here to stay!